Nightblade/PathOfSpelling/README.md

 ### Command-line <sup><sub>(optional)</sub></sup>

+* Clone this repo to a local directory parallel to the project you wish to spellcheck such that the relative path `..\PathOfSpelling` is valid.
 * Install the [CSpell NPM package](https://www.npmjs.com/package/cspell).

-To run a full scan of a local project, with some helpful options enabled:
+Example:  Run a full scan of a local project, with some helpful options enabled:
 ```powershell
 PS C:\YourProject> cspell --config "..\PathOfSpelling\cspell.json" --relative --show-context --no-progress "**"
 ```

+## Contributing

+Contributions of any kind are welcome; please use GitHub's issue system.

 ## License